 On the other hand, you can collaborate with your teammates in Notion in many ways.

 Notion allows multiple people to edit the same document at the same time.
-Teammates can edit documents in real time, and you can see the avatar of the teammate making changes while you’re viewing the document.
+Teammates can edit documents in real time, and you can see the avatar of the teammate making changes while you’re in the doc.

 Another way to collaborate with your team is through comments.
 You can leave a comment at the top of a page, or you can comment on a particular block.
 Alternatively, if you want to direct your comment to a specific person, you can @mention them.